mpaluchowski/cycling.paluchowski.com/content/training/spinning-needs-human-company/index.md

 It's not that McFit itself is unpopular.
 It's *wildly* popular, mostly, I guess, due to its aggressive pricing---costs half of what other mainstream studios charge.
 Weekday evenings there are apparently queues for the men's changing room.
 Still, nobody's attending these cycling classes, and for the record, the room with on-screen general workout classes next door is also empty.

 The reason, I think, is the **lack of a human trainer**.
 A screen is a screen.
-Even toddlers realize that on-screen faces are not real, and if you want them to learn language and social skills, they have to have to have live humans talking to them.
+Even toddlers realize that on-screen faces are not real, and if you want them to learn language and social skills, they have to have live humans talking to them.
 Same here.
 The recorded trainer is not nearly as engaging as a live one would.

 I personally find it hard to stay focused during the session.
 I do the training alright, but my mind's often wandering elsewhere and I need to make a targeted effort to get it back on track.
 It doesn't help that there are only so many videos available, and by now I know most of them by heart.